Sujeeth-infosec/AI-Recruiter_V2/README.md

 Contributions are welcome!
 Please fork the repository, create a new branch, and submit a pull request with clear documentation of your changes.

 ---
+Demo Video Model of this AI Recruiter Project

+https://github.com/user-attachments/assets/c5f97093-8063-4af9-9984-1b27f25f920b

+More Features to be added soon in this project !!!
+- Video Call
+- Live Video Detection and Analysis (Anti-Cheating)
+- Live ATS Resume Scanner
+- Information Mail Automation

 ## 📄 License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/Sujeeth-infosec/AI-Recruiter/blob/main/LICENSE) file for details.

----
-Demo Video Model of this AI Recruiter Project

-https://github.com/user-attachments/assets/c5f97093-8063-4af9-9984-1b27f25f920b

-t instructions (like Vercel).